Summer Term 2023 course registration is now open.

 ECON 130: Applied Statistics

-Distribution analysis, sampling theory, statistical inference, and regression analysis, with emphasis on the application of statistical techniques using spreadsheet software to analyze economic and business issues.
+This course covers three standard topics in statistics at the introductory level: probability theory, statistical inference, and regression analysis.
+Among the individual topics covered are descriptive statistics, probability rules, discrete probability distribution functions including the bivariate and binomial distributions, continuous density functions including the Normal and t distributions, sampling, hypothesis testing, test statistics, p-values, correlation versus causation, and an introduction to multivariate linear regression analysis.
+All topics are applied to techniques important to analyze economic, business, and financial behavior.
 Students who have taken this course will not receive credit for MATH 150.
 (Under the Forester Fundamental Curriculum, this course meets the Quantitative Reasoning requirement.
 Under the old GEC, this course meets the Social Science requirement.)

 cross listed: BUSN 130, FIN 130